Advanced-Computer-Lab-2022/karimarie/README.md

 2. In case the user has made any mistake  throughout any process required, a clear message stating what the error was and how to overcome this error were required

 <br /><br />
+## Build Status:
+ 1. The project is currently in development.
+ 2. Unit tests need to be implemented.

 ## Tests: